raspberrypilearning/packaging-your-code/en/step_3.md

 --- /task ---

-First you will just create a really simple setup program which does the minimum to create a install, you will expand on it later to include additional information.
+First you will just create a really simple setup program which does the minimum to install your project and you will expand on it later to include additional information.

 --- task ---